PedroTsun/nhsWorkshop/lesson02.md

 # Adding Styling to Webpages

 After composing a html file with your important content ready to be published on the world wide web, you may want to make your weboage look good.
-This would mean you would add styling to make your webpage look presentable.
-In the following example, you will get to know more about styling and in particular why you want to have CSS (cascading style sheet) for your webpage.
+This would mean adding styling to make your webpage look presentable.
+In the following example, you will get to know more about styling and in particular you will see why we want to have CSS (cascading style sheet) on webpages.

 ## Preparing to add styling